CVE-2025-36098: CWE-770 Allocation of Resources Without Limits or Throttling in IBM Db2 for Linux, UNIX and Windows

 Technical Summary

 CVE-2025-36098 is a vulnerability classified under CWE-770, which pertains to the allocation of resources without proper limits or throttling.
-This flaw exists in IBM Db2 for Linux, UNIX, and Windows, specifically versions 11.5.0 through 11.5.9 and 12.1.0 through 12.1.3, including Db2 Connect Server.
-The vulnerability allows an authenticated user to trigger excessive resource consumption, leading to denial of service conditions.
-The root cause is the lack of adequate controls on resource allocation, such as memory, CPU, or connection slots, which can be exhausted by crafted queries or operations.
-Since the attack vector requires authentication but no additional user interaction, it is feasible for insiders or compromised accounts to exploit this issue.
-The CVSS v3.1 score is 6.5 (medium severity), reflecting the high impact on availability but no impact on confidentiality or integrity.
-No public exploits have been reported yet, but the vulnerability poses a risk to service continuity and system stability in environments running the affected Db2 versions.
+This flaw exists in IBM Db2 for Linux, UNIX, and Windows, including Db2 Connect Server, specifically in versions 11.5.0 through 11.5.9 and 12.1.0 through 12.1.3.
+The vulnerability allows an authenticated user to trigger excessive resource consumption, leading to a denial of service (DoS) condition.
+The root cause is the failure of the Db2 software to impose adequate constraints on resource allocation during certain operations, which can be exploited to exhaust system resources such as memory, CPU, or database connections.
+The attack vector is network-based (AV:N), requiring low attack complexity (AC:L) and privileges of an authenticated user (PR:L), but no user interaction (UI:N).
+The scope remains unchanged (S:U), and the impact is limited to availability (A:H), with no confidentiality or integrity impact.
+Although no exploits are currently known in the wild, the vulnerability poses a risk to database availability, potentially disrupting business-critical applications relying on IBM Db2.
+The absence of patches at the time of reporting necessitates proactive monitoring and mitigation by affected organizations.

 Potential Impact